pydio/pydio-doc-admin-guide/1_installation_guide/1_install_pydio_community/2_debian.md

 ## UPGRADING FROM PREVIOUS VERSION

+### Pydio Updater Plugin

+In pydio 8, the brand new updater plugin eases the transition to the latest version.
+You just have to install this package, and the functionality will check and perform the database upgrade for you when first connecting to the Pydio application

+    sudo apt-get install pydio-plugin-action.updater

 ### Update Database

 If you are updating from version 6, you will have to manually update the database.
 Get the upgrade script and apply it to your DB as follow: